-The expected consideration to be paid in cash at the closing of the transaction is estimated to be CDN \$375 million, subject to certain adjustments.
+The expected consideration to be paid in cash at the closing of the transaction is estimated to be CDN\$375 million, subject to certain adjustments.

 The transaction is expected to be financed mainly through new debt and cash on hand.
-The Group has entered into a commitment for up to US \$320 million of new debt financing in the form of a five-year senior secured loan facility.
+The Group has entered into a commitment for up to US\$320 million of new debt financing in the form of a five-year senior secured loan facility.
 Certain terms, conditions and covenants come into effect when the loan is drawn down and the acquisition is finalised.
-The transaction is currently expected to close in mid-2023.

-As at March 2023, fees totaling US \$10.5 million have been paid to date in relation to the financing commitment entered into for the acquisition of ivari.
+As at June 2023, fees totalling US\$13 million have been paid to date in relation to the financing commitment entered into for the acquisition of ivari.